 4. Know Your Land

-Certain crops might require more sun or water that your location can give them.
-Some animals might destroy the land to create a more natural environment for themselves.
+Certain crops might require more sun or water than your location can give them.
+Consider various aspects such as that there might be fertilizers like liquid fertilizers for pastures which might suit your land.
+Another thing to keep in mind is that some animals might destroy the land to create a more natural environment for themselves.
 Instead of trying to force a square peg into a round hole, work with what you have.
 Raise the plants and animals that will flourish in your area for both a profitable farm and a less-stressful life.

 5. Say Goodbye to Clean Clothes